onflow/flow-js-testing/README.md

 - [ ] Move to `@onflow` npm namespace
 - [ ] Example tests
 - [ ] Pass arguments to tx and contract
+- [ ] Start and restart the Emulator from tests

 Point to your Cadence files.
 This can be set at any point in code, and file loading methods will load from specified `basePath`
 ```